Grady McDonnell

-Grady Francis McDonnell (born February 17, 2008) is a professional footballer who plays as a midfielder for Club NXT in the Belgian Challenger Pro League.
+Grady Francis McDonnell (born February 17, 2008) is a professional footballer who plays as a midfielder for the academy of Premier League club Nottingham Forest.
 Born in Canada, he is a youth international for Ireland.

 Early life

 Born in Surrey, British Columbia, McDonnell began playing youth soccer with Coastal FC at the age of five.
 Afterwards, he played with the Supra Academy, until the age of 13.
 He spent some time with the Whitecaps FC Pre-Academy, before officially joining the Vancouver Whitecaps Academy in August 2022.
 He then had training stints with Blackburn Rovers in England, Schalke 04 in Germany, and Shamrock Rovers in Ireland.

 Club career

+Vancouver FC

 On January 17, 2024, McDonnell signed a professional contract with Vancouver FC of the Canadian Premier League through the 2026 season.
 He became the youngest player in the league's history to ever sign a professional deal, at 15 years and 11 months.
 He made his professional debut for the club on May 3, aged 16, in a 3–1 league loss to Cavalry FC; in the process, he became the second-youngest player to ever debut in Vancouver's history (behind only T.J.
 Tahid), and the third-youngest in the league's history.
 In July 2024, he was named to the CPL Team of the Week for the first time, being included in the Best XI for week 15.